 We totally get it- using cat litter that isn’t dust-free can be a total hassle.
 That’s why we’re here to tell you all about why you should switch over to dust-free cat litter (in case the extra mess isn’t enough of a reason to switch over), plus the best dust free cat litters you should try out.

 Why should I use dust free cat litter?

-There are countless different types of cat litters out there, which is why trying to choose the perfect dust free litter for you and your kitty can be pretty difficult.
-Not only does dust free can litter help to cut back on the amount of dust and debris being tracked around your home, but dust free litter is also actually a lot better for your cat’s health!
+There are countless different types of cat litters out there, which is why trying to choose the perfect dust-free litter for you and your kitty can be pretty difficult.
+Not only does dust-free can litter help to cut back on the amount of cat litter dust and debris being tracked around your home, but dust-free litter is also actually a lot better for your cat’s health!

 There are actually several benefits to choosing dust free cat litter, but the two biggest reasons that people decide to purchase dust free cat litter is because it’s healthier for your kitty and the reduction of dust around your home.

-Cat litter that isn’t dust free can actually be very dangerous to your feline friend.
-Due to the high dust content in the litters, some cats and especially kittens, have an increased risk of developing breathing problems such as allergies or asthma.
+Cat litter that isn’t dust-free can actually be very dangerous to your feline friend.
+Due to the high 2 content in the litters, some cats and especially kittens, have an increased risk of developing breathing problems such as allergies or asthma.

 But, your kitty isn’t the only one suffering.
 If you or anyone else in your home has asthma or other breathing problems, a dusty cat litter can actually aggravate any respiratory conditions.

 Good news- you don’t have to get rid of your cat!
 Simply switching over to a dust-free cat litter can greatly reduce or even eliminate this problem.